FlyingDomotic/FF_ChickenDoor/README.md

 ## What's for?/A quoi ça sert ?

 For those having a chicken coop, opening and closing door every morning/evening is not so fun.
-You can (as I did) buy a system with a small LDR (Light Dependant Resistance) to open/close door depending on luminosity. however, as this is an external system, rain and condensation will oxide contacts over time, in particular those soldering LDR with connecting rods.
+You can (as I did) buy a system with a small LDR (Light Dependant Resistance) to open/close door depending on illumination. however, as this is an external system, rain and condensation will oxide contacts over time, in particular those soldering LDR with connecting rods.
 When it happen, light is not properly detected, and door not operated anymore.

 In addition, this system (at least mine), is not connected, so automation don't know what's door status.

 That's why I decided to implement a small module, giving flexibility in door opening/closing.
-To make it short, you can open/close door by either luminosity, sun phases (sunrise/sunset +/- offset) and/or external commands.
+To make it short, you can open/close door by either illumination, sun phases (sunrise/sunset +/- offset) and/or external commands.
 In addition, an IR detector placed perpendicularly of door can detect an entering/exiting chicken, and avoid crushing it, while a current detector can detect a blocked door, either by a chicken or a external object through door path.
 End of course can be detected by a current drop (when contacts are curring power when reaching target) or increase (when motor is blocked at course end).
 Lastly, we can also detect too long opening/closing phases.

 Last but not least, you can have a feedback about door status, alarm status and even opening percentage and  power/battery voltage.